-Adelaide Cottage, Windsor might not be the most well-known of the royal residences, but it could reportedly be in the running to become the Duke and Duchess of Cambridge’s new home.
+Adelaide Cottage in Windsor might not be the most well-known royal residence, but it is the place the Cambridge family now call home.

 Where is Adelaide Cottage, Windsor?